 Great deal on the strategic response of the bad guys

-Reports and studies from four well-known business sources follow a similar strategy for managing the bad business that speaks to you or defame you.
-Monster.com, Forbes, Harvard Business Review and The New York Times have all agreed that the best place for you, the employee, is to understand that this is not your problem, it is your boss.
+Reports and studies from four well-known business sources follow a similar strategy for managing the bad business that speaks to you or defames you.
+Monster.com, Forbes, Harvard Business Review, and The New York Times have all agreed that the best place for you, the employee, is to understand that this is not your problem, it is your boss.

 This is a good way to handle a supervisor who talks down and belittles you.
 The next step is to calm down (if the last insult has just happened) and then once you have the appropriate responsive strategy in place.
 The suggestions described below may help.

 The avoidance will not work

 Nobody likes to act unpleasant, and the employee realizes that power is not in your hands, simply that it is easy (but not effective) to suck.
 As a one-off response to very irregular put-downs, this can be effective.
 But if bad behavior happens too often and you do not respond, it is likely to get worse because bad executives often talk about the issue of self-esteem as you bring them down.
 If you do not fight, you become an easy target.

 It is better to solve the problem directly without the complexity of the problem.
 “Boss, I hope you don’t say it; for one thing it bothers me and then I do my best to do my best” “Note that you didn’t say,” I hope you don’t say anything like that, ” This is a generalization that a bad guy can possibly stop in.
 When you solve a direct problem in response to a specific example rather than generalizing the boss’s response